Marine application Tips & Instructions

 Use Mirasol as a way to help the polish last longer.
 Use it as a spray and wipe cleaner on all gel coat and painted surfaces in between boat washes.
 Use it for quick touch ups around your boat.
 It’s meant for all surfaces, including stainless, plastic windows, gel coat, painted surfaces, granite countertops, glass or acrylic shower doors, ceramic and more.

 Apply to a clean surface using a soft cloth in a brisk, circular motion until a high gloss shine appears.
 At this point, the nano-particles have bonded with the surface, filling in pores and scratches and leaving a glass-like finish and shine.
-One application of Mirasol will last for several months
+One application of Mirasol Multi-Surface Protectant Spray will last for several months

 Apply to a clean surface using a soft cloth in a brisk, circular motion until a high gloss shine appears.
 At this point, the nano-particles have bonded with the surface, filling in pores and scratches and leaving a glass-like finish and shine.
-One application of Mirasol will last for several months
+One application of Mirasol Multi-Surface Protectant Spray will last for several months